aciolkiewicz/kudo-cards/README.md

 # Kudo Cards

-Board for kudo cards with possibility to create new kudos.
+The application to create kudo cards and keep them on the board.
+User is able to share specific kudo card and give thanks to teammates.

 ## Used Stuff

 - Next.js
 - React.js
 - TypeScript
-- Redux Toolkit
 - MongoDB
 - Zod
 - Atomic Design